RPGroup-PBoC/mscl_survival/doc/section_2_introduction.md

 per cell could be sufficient to relieve even large changes in membrane tension.
-Electrophysiological experiments have suggested a small number of channels per cell [@booth2005; @hase1997], however, more recent approaches using quantitative western blotting, fluorescence microscopy, and proteomics have measured several hundred MscL per cell [@bialecka-fornal2012;
+Electrophysiological experiments have suggested a small number of channels per cell [@booth2005; @hase1997], however, more recent approaches using quantitative Western blotting, fluorescence microscopy, and proteomics have measured several hundred MscL per cell [@bialecka-fornal2012;
 @schmidt2016; @soufi2015].
 To further complicate matters, the expression profile of MscL appears to depend on growth phase, available carbon source,